habibu/modern-android-app/README.md

-# modern-android-app
+# Sample android apps
-A Hands On projects using Flutter Apprentice book
+Developed by: A Hand-on practice  projects using Flutter Apprentice book